Overview of Accessible Documents

-Alternative text describes the content of the images for screen readers.
-Users unable to see images depend on authors to supplement images with alternative text.
+Alternative text describes the content of the images for screen readers and is necessary for users who are unable to see images.
 If images are purely decorative and contain no informative content, they do not require a description.
 However, they may still require specific markup so screen readers know to skip them.

 When creating a hyperlink in your document, use text that describes what users will see when they click on it.
 Never use "Click Here," "Here," or long URLs.

-Screen reader users can pull up a list of links on a page and navigate through that list.
-The link text should be able to stand alone independently of its context.
+Screen reader users can pull up a list of links on a page and navigate through that list using the descriptive link text alone.
 Links like "click here" and "more" are meaningless out of context.

-Content organized as a list should be created using the list controls that are provided in document authoring software.
-Most authoring tools provide one or more controls for adding bulleted or numbered lists.
-When lists are explicitly created as lists, this helps screen readers understand how the content is organized.
-When screen reader users enter a list, their screen reader informs them that they're on a list and may also inform them of how many items are in the list.
+Content organized as a list should be created using the list controls that are provided in the document authoring software.
+Most authoring tools provide controls for adding bulleted or numbered lists.
+When lists are explicitly created as lists, this helps screen readers understand how the content is organized and how many items are on the list.

-Tables in documents are useful for communicating relationships between data, especially where those relationship are best expressed in a matrix of rows and columns.
-Tables should not be used to control layout.
+Tables in documents are useful for communicating relationships between data, especially when those relationships are best expressed in rows and columns.
+Tables should not be used to control layout of the document.

-Be sure to clearly identify column and row headers in your tables.
+Be sure to clearly identify column and row headings in your tables.

 People who are color-blind or have low vision or other print disabilities may not be able to perceive certain colors.
 Information should not be conveyed solely through color; text, shapes, patterns, or other visual indicators should be used in addition to color to convey information.
 Color should provide sufficient contrast.